Esther Chapter 6

 Transliteration:mārdᵊḵay Pronunciation; mor-dek-ah’-ee “little man” or “worshipper of Mars” cousin and adoptive father of queen Esther; son of Jair of the tribe of Benjamin; deliverer under Divine providence of the children of Israel from the destruction plotted by Haman the chief minister of Ahasuerus; institutor of the feast of Purim For more info click here

-had told of Bigthana (Bigthan) and Teresh, two of the king’s eunuchs, the guards of the threshold, who sought to lay hand on the king Ahasuerus.
+had told of Bigthana (Bigthan) and Teresh, two of the king’s eunuchs, the guards of the private entryways, who sought to lay hand on the king Ahasuerus.

-6:3 And the king said, What honor and dignity has been done to Mordecaiמָרְדְּכַי
+6:3 And the king said, What honor or distinction has been done to Mordecaiמָרְדְּכַי

 Transliteration:mārdᵊḵay Pronunciation; mor-dek-ah’-ee “little man” or “worshipper of Mars” cousin and adoptive father of queen Esther; son of Jair of the tribe of Benjamin; deliverer under Divine providence of the children of Israel from the destruction plotted by Haman the chief minister of Ahasuerus; institutor of the feast of Purim For more info click here

 for this?
-Then said the king’s young servants that ministered to him, Nothing done for him.
+Then said the king’s young servants that ministered to him, Nothing was done for him.

 6:4 And the king said, Who is in the court?
-Now Haman was come into the outer court of the king’s house, to speak to the king to hang Mordecaiמָרְדְּכַי
+Now Haman had come into the outer court of the king’s house, to speak to the king about hanging Mordecaiמָרְדְּכַי

 Transliteration:mārdᵊḵay Pronunciation; mor-dek-ah’-ee “little man” or “worshipper of Mars” cousin and adoptive father of queen Esther; son of Jair of the tribe of Benjamin; deliverer under Divine providence of the children of Israel from the destruction plotted by Haman the chief minister of Ahasuerus; institutor of the feast of Purim For more info click here